Sport and Youth Crime Prevention

 Two new projects that launched early in 2024 have now become well-embedded within communities.
 The Girls Inspired course for girls aged 11-16 is designed specifically for females in mind.
 Referrals are made for young people who are more likely to be exploited or become involved in criminality for a number of reasons.

 BoxSmart 'on the ropes' is a targeted youth intervention aimed at young people aged 11-15.
 Individuals who have been engaging in this project may be at risk or already involved in anti-social behaviour, may be more vulnerable and or at greater risk of exploitation.
+The BoxSmart course, started as a small pilot project in Colchester 18 months ago but has now grown into a recognised programme that CSP and other agencies want to fund and refer young people to.
+The Active Essex Foundation team are continuing to seek additional funding to expand the courses/programme in current areas and into new locations.

 Key Learnings